MaayanLab/fuzzy-proxy/README.md

 # fuzzy-proxy
 A fuzzy-matching proxy forwarder.
 Redirects users to the closest (difflib similarity) ingress rule.

-Currently designed to work with rancher but could easily be repurposed to work with any url rule provider.
+Currently designed to work with ingress-nginx + maayanlab.cloud/ingress annotations but could easily be repurposed to work with any url rule provider.
+It works better with case sensitive ingress matchers (allowing case to be corrected by this service).

 `docker pull maayanlab/fuzzy-proxy:1.2.5`